MateuszDrzakowski/it-app-project-frontend/README.md

-## Development server
+## Development server - IMPORTANT:

 In order to run the application you need to install npm and then angular cli.
 Here's the link with instructions: https://angular.io/guide/setup-local.

-Run `ng serve` for a dev server.
+When you have installed npm and ng, then nun `ng serve` within the project folder in order to run the application.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 In file src/app/offers/offer.service.ts is stored configuration to the backend server.
 Adjust backendAddress property accordingly to your backend running server address in order to communicate properly betwen the front and the backend.